TransERR: Translation-based Knowledge Graph Embedding via Efficient Relation Rotation: Introduction

-To address this issue, we propose TransERR, which encodes knowledge graphs in the hypercomplex-valued space and utilizes two unit quaternion vectors to rotate the head entity and the tail entity, respectively.
+Based on the above facts, this paper proposes a KGE method named TransERR that combines a high degree of rotational freedom (\ding{52}) and translational transformations (\ding{52}).
+TransERR encodes knowledge graphs in the hypercomplex-valued space and utilizes two unit quaternion vectors to rotate the head entity and the tail entity, respectively.
 The unit quaternion vectors are learnable in model training, and they are highly to smooth rotation and spatial translation in the hypercomplex-valued vector space.
 In addition, two unit quaternion rotation vectors can further narrow the translation distance between the head and tail entities.
 As a result, TransERR possesses a higher degree of translation freedom in mining latent information between the head and tail entities.
-We evaluate the effectiveness and generalisation of our model on 7 KG benchmark datasets of different sizes.
+We evaluate the effectiveness and generalisation of our model on 10 KG benchmark datasets of different sizes.
 The experimental results show that TransERR significantly outperforms the existing state-of-the-art distance-based models.
+We provide mathematical proofs to demonstrate that TransERR can infer key relation patterns simultaneously.
+Furthermore, we demonstrate that TransERR can better model complex relations of KGs than the existing distance-based models and surpass the baselines on large-scale datasets with fewer parameters.